Based on the YT Video: How I Built Three Billion-dollar CompaniesㅣFrank Slootman, CEO at SnowFlake by Entrepreneurship Opportunities

 Conviction: Fully Commit to Your Mission

 As a leader, having conviction means being fully committed to your mission.
-You cannot be half-hearted about your goals and objectives.
-If you are not fully convinced that your mission is right, then it's best to reconsider your position.
+You must be generous about your goals and objectives.
+If you are not entirely convinced that your task is correct, it's best to reconsider your position.

 Conviction means having a clear and unwavering belief in what you are trying to achieve and being willing to put everything on the line to make it happen.